Visa Chargeback Pre-arbitration

 What Is Pre-arbitration?

-Pre-arbitration, sometimes known as pre-arb, occurs when a cardholder disputes a transaction for a second time with new evidence after the chargeback is reversed.
+Pre-arbitration, sometimes known as pre-arb, occurs when a cardholder disputes a transaction for a second time with new information or evidence after the chargeback is reversed.

 There are various reasons why issuers might bring a claim to pre-arbitration (or an analogous process with another card network).
 They might learn new information from the cardholder that causes them to change the reason code or interpret the transaction details in a new light or discover that the merchant did not disclose pertinent terms and conditions when the transaction took place.

-Regardless of the cause, once a chargeback enters pre-arbitration the merchant only has two options: accept liability for the chargeback or escalate the case to arbitration.
-Unfortunately, it's often correct for merchants to accept liability for these chargebacks even if they're sure the transaction was legitimate.
+Regardless of the cause, when the issuer sends a dispute back to the merchant in pre-arbitration, the merchant only has two options: accept liability for the chargeback or continue contesting it into arbitration.
+Unfortunately, it's often correct for merchants to accept liability even if they're sure the transaction was legitimate.

 While new and compelling evidence can potentially aid a merchant, it can be difficult to muster new information for an old case.
 Issuers, on the other hand, often enter into pre-arbitration because they have found new evidence that favors their customer’s claim.